 Whether you call them croquettes or cakes, to kids they’re just fancy words for foods you can hold and dip.
 I’ve been making Black Bean, Zucchini Parmesan and Millet Cakes for years because whether you’re a 40 year old adult or a 2 year old toddler they’re super easy to eat, packing in as much nutrition into every bite as possible.
 If you’re trying out baby led weaning you will see how these are an easy recipe for tiny hands to hold and little mouthes to chew.
 The silken tofu (you want to always buy organic) gives them a soft fluffy texture on the inside with a golden crust on the outside.

 We love dipping them into ketchup, but barbecue sauce, mustard or even Veg-Wee Dip makes a fantastic accompaniment too.
 Don’t settle for ho hum vegetarian cuisine when you can make something that will get everyone super excited!

 - 2 roasted red bell peppers, thinly sliced

 - 1 10-ounce box frozen spinach, thawed and squeeze out as much liquid as possible

 - 1 cup all-purpose flour, divided (gluten-free works well, too)

 - 1/2 cup bread crumbs (gluten-free works well, too)

-1. Heat 2 teaspoons oil in a saucepan, and cook the onions and garlic 5 minutes, until soft.
+- Heat 1 tablespoon of olive oil in a large saute pan over medium heat, and cook the onions and garlic 5 minutes, until soft.
+Allow to cool.

-4. Heat 1 tablespoon oil in the saute pan and cook patties for 3 minutes on each side, until golden brown.
+- Heat 1-2 tablespoon oil in the large saute pan over medium/high and cook patties for 3 minutes on each side, until golden brown.
 Serve with marinara sauce for dipping.